Celeste-Rhoades/Celeste-Rhoades/README.md

     <a href="https://twitter.com/CelesteIsBest88" target="_blank">
     <img src="https://img.shields.io/badge/X%7CTwitter-%2390d9d3?style=for-the-badge&logo=x&logoColor=white"/>
   </a>
-  <p align='center'>       I'm Celeste, I have a passion for creating and improving things.
-My
-            journey into software engineering began with a simple thought: "If I knew how to code, I'd make an app for this" Now, I'm not just thinking about it, I'm living it, and the joy of seeing my ideas come to life drives my desire to keep pushing code</p>
+  <p align='center'>         Hi, I'm Celeste!
+My journey into Software Engineering began with a
+              simple thought, “If I knew how to code, I’d make an app for this.”
+              Now, the satisfaction of seeing my ideas come to life is what keeps me motivated to write code.
+It's not just about the end product; it's the process of bringing an idea from concept to reality that truly excites me.

+              Outside of programming, I enjoy river rafting, nature, and spending time with my family.
+My life experiences continue to inspire my creativity, making sure my work isn't just about programming but also about making a real difference.
 </p>